-New Private Street Development - Private streets will not be permitted within single-family residential zoned areas of all new developments that include one family or two-family dwellings as defined in sections 17.08.130 and 17.08.140 of the Municipal Code.
+New Private Street Development - Private streets will not be permitted within singlefamily residential zoned areas of all new developments that include one family or twofamily dwellings as defined in the Municipal Code.
 For purposes of this policy, and in order to distinguish between a driveway, a private street includes curb and gutter, however this policy shall not preclude private shared driveways.
 Private streets will be permitted for new single-family home projects where there will be a single owner/association/district of all the homes in the project.